thrifus/Tortle/README.md

 + Turtle icon has been edited, for original icon, please see [here](http://www.flaticon.com/free-icon/big-turtle-_74710)

 ### License
+NO LICENSE
-This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/.
+~~This work is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-sa/4.0/.~~